axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-osquery/_index.md

 The `osquery()` driver sends log messages to osquery's syslog table.

-The syslog table contains logs forwarded over a named pipe from syslog-ng.
-When an osquery process that supports the syslog table starts up, it creates (and properly sets permissions for) a named pipe for syslog-ng to write to.
+The syslog table contains logs forwarded over a named pipe from `syslog-ng`.
+When an osquery process that supports the syslog table starts up, it creates (and properly sets permissions for) a named pipe for `syslog-ng` to write to.

 ## Example: Using the osquery() destination driver